escapetiger/advection_diffusion_dg/README.md

 # AdvectionDiffusionDG
 This repository shows examples for solving linear advection-diffusion equation by the implicit DG method.

-Currently, codes for numerical examples with periodic boundary conditions are fully optimized via vectorization.
-In the next step, we will consider Dirichlet boundary conditions and other complex boundary conditions.
+Currently, codes for numerical examples with periodic and Dirichlet boundary conditions are fully optimized via vectorization.

+Semi-Lagrangian algorithms are going on.

 ---